Chickens on a farm

 Land registration

-If you keep more than 50 chickens, you must register your agricultural land and business with the Rural Payments and Inspections Division (RPID) even if you do not withdraw subsidies.
+You must register your agricultural land and business with the Rural Payments and Inspections Division (RPID) even if you do not withdraw subsidies.

-Register your land with RPID online or complete this form.
+Register your land with RPID online or complete this form

 You will get two numbers:

-- Business Reference Number (BRN) for your farm/croft business
+• Business Reference Number (BRN) for your farm/croft business

-- County Parish Holding (CPH) number for your land.
+• County Parish Holding (CPH) number for your land.
 You need this number to register your flock and report any movements of animals.

-If you need help, contact your local RPID office.
+If you need help, contact your local RPID office

 Flock registration